Your blurry vision, eye twitching, headaches and watery or dry eyes may be caused by stress.

 Yes, stress may be causing your eye twitching (also known as a lid myokymia) This lid “twitching” is a result of the continuous contraction of the orbicularis oculi muscle.
 The twitching is typically in just one eye, benign and temporary.

 Stress also can lead to vision loss.
-Furthermore, stress not only causes new conditions but worsens existing conditions.
+Furthermore, stress not only causes new conditions but can worsen existing conditions.

-For example, research published in 2018 in the EPMA Journal concludes that ongoing psychological stress and the associated increased level of cortisol are risk factors in the development and progression of deteriorating vision.
+For example, the latest research concludes that ongoing psychological stress and the associated increased level of cortisol are risk factors in the development and progression of deteriorating vision.

 Cortisol can be one of the major causes of serious vision diseases, including glaucoma, optic neuropathy, diabetic retinopathy and age-related macular degeneration.